 Who Should Not Use Duragesic?

-You should not use Duragesic if you:
+You shouldn’t use Duragesic if you:

-- are not already using other opioid narcotic medicines
+- Are not already using other opioid narcotic medicines

-- need opioid (narcotic) pain medicines for only a short time
+- Need opioid (narcotic) pain medicines for only a short time

-- need treatment for pain from surgery, medical or dental procedures
+- Need treatment for pain from surgery, medical or dental procedures

-- have pain that can be taken care of by occasional use of other pain medicines
+- Have pain that can be taken care of by occasional use of other pain medicines

-- have acute (sudden) or severe asthma
+- Have acute (sudden) or severe asthma

-- have a gastrointestinal problem called paralytic ileus
+- Have a gastrointestinal problem called paralytic ileus

 Duragesic Health Risks

-There are serious health risks associated with Duragesic use.
 Call your healthcare professional right away or get emergency medical help if you:

-- have trouble breathing
+- Have trouble breathing

-- experience extreme drowsiness with slowed breathing
+- Experience extreme drowsiness with slowed breathing

-- experience shortness of breath (little chest movement with breathing)
+- Experience shortness of breath (little chest movement with breathing)

-- Feel faint, dizzy, confused, or have other unusual symptoms.
+- Feel faint, dizzy, confused, or have other unusual symptoms